Dynamic Electromagnetic Navigation: Introduction

 \subsection{Outline}

 The remainder of this document is organized as follows: Sec. \ref{sec:Experimental_Platform} details the experimental setup and defines all relevant quantities, including control inputs, parameters, and coordinates.
-The modeling process and parameter identification is presented in Sec. \ref{sec:Modeling}.
-The resulting model allows synthesizing a state-feedback controller and a compensation algorithm that removes calibration errors from the actuation and sensors, as presented in Sec. \ref{sec:State_Feedback_Control}.
+The modeling process, parameter estimation, and analysis of the electrical system dynamics are presented in Sec. \ref{sec:Modeling}.
+Feedback controller synthesis and online compensation algorithms that remove calibration errors from the actuation and sensors are presented in Sec. \ref{sec:State_Feedback_Control}.
 The synthesis of the ILC, which greatly improves the trajectory tracking capabilities, is discussed in Sec. \ref{sec:Iterative_Learning_Control}.
 Finally, a conclusion is drawn in Sec. \ref{sec:Conclusion}.